What is NMR Spectroscopy?

 NMR Spectroscopy is the most commonly used analytical technique in the chemists’ toolbox.
-This information-rich tool allows a user to elucidate molecular structure by providing evidence of the type, number, and connectivity of the constituents composing a molecule.
+An information-rich tool, NMR is used for elucidating molecular structure by providing evidence of the type, number, and connectivity of the constituents composing a molecule.

 For traditional superconducting spectrometers, access to this technique is typically limited to a central NMR facility.
 With the addition of the NMReady benchtop NMR spectrometer, you can now have an additional layer of NMR workflow.
 While the benchtop NMR is not meant to replace a high-field NMR spectrometer fully, there a number of applications where benchtop NMR can be used to improve your daily productivity, streamline your process, and reduce your costs.

 NMR Spectroscopy is an inherently quantitative, linear technique.
 This means that the relative integrations of resonances can be used determine relative or absolute molar ratios of the components in solution.
 A benchtop NMR spectrometer can be a quick, easy, and precise alternative to chromatographic methods that typically consume large quantities of solvent and require long run times.

 2) Your high-field NMR spectrometer is always busy.

 You need to see if a reaction has finished, or if a reagent or product is clean, but there is no available time on your high-field NMR spectrometer.
 The NMReady benchtop spectrometer can easily be used for these applications, and you can save queuing on the high-field for full structural elucidation of new molecules.

 3) You're spending a fortune on outsourcing analytical costs.